Trump heads to Michigan, Wisconsin in re-election campaign push | Politics

 His running mate, Senator Kamala Harris of California, is also eschewing travel for a few days after an aide came down with COVID-19.
 U.S. presidential elections are determined by electoral votes, allotted to U.S. states and territories based largely on their populations, rather than a tally of the popular vote nationwide.
 Candidates must get 270 out of 538 electoral votes to win.

 Biden has criticized Trump sharply for his response to the pandemic, which has killed more than 217,000 people in the United States alone.
-Trump, who usually avoids wearing a mask and whose rallies include thousands of people without social distancing, has said the country is turning the corner on the disease despite an increase in infections and projections of a greater death toll to come.
+Trump, who usually avoids wearing a mask and whose rallies include thousands of people without social distancing, said again on Friday that the country is turning the corner on the disease, a day after the number of U.S. cases crossed 8 million, rising by 1 million in less than a month.

 Biden said on Friday that Trump had been untruthful and negligent in his response to the virus.
+He has also criticized the Trump administration for seeking to dismantle the Affordable Care Act, also known as Obamacare.
 "We're so much better than this as a country," he said at a campaign event in Detroit.
 "Despite the crisis we face, we have an enormous opportunity to build back better."

-Trump has praised his own response to the virus and argued that Biden would shut down the U.S. economy needlessly to fight it.
+Trump has praised his own response and argued that Biden would shut down the U.S. economy needlessly to fight the virus.
 "We saved millions of lives," Trump said at a rally in Georgia on Friday.
 "It's amazing what we've been able to do."
 Trump's string of campaign stops comes ahead of a critical week next week.
 The two candidates will face each other in their second and final debate on Thursday.

 - READ MORE ON: